What I did to make my lessons work, even online

 I use Lessonup for this, as mentioned before, but this can be done with many different online quiz tools.

-It is important to keep in mind you want open ended questions to motivate written language output and maxime the potential of this activity in your online CLIL lesson.
+It is important to keep in mind you want open ended questions to motivate written language output and maximize the potential of this activity in your online CLIL lesson.

 2. Mind the gap